 The following table shows the frequency of musical notes for 10+ Octaves covering a bit more than the range of human hearing (nominally 20Hz to 20kHz).
 This table is based on what is called the American Standard Pitch where the note A4 = 440Hz (used as a base or tuning frequency).
 There is also a less frequently used (and older) International Standard Pitch where A4 = 435 Hz.

-Since each semi-tone is, magically, 1/12 more that the previous one the pitch (frequency) doubles over an octave.
+Since each semi-tone is 12√2 more that the previous one by summing these differences the pitch (frequency) doubles over an octave.
 Thus, the same note in each octave, say C, is always twice the frequency of the previous octave.
 For example, C3 is 131 Hz and C4 is 262 Hz (any minor deviation from this rule in the table below is simply the result of rounding errors).

 Note: All figures shown are in Hz with decimal points omitted - numbers are rounded up - for clarity and thus may differ marginally from the values shown in tables which show the decimal points in all their natural glory.
 In defense of our simplification technique we plead a hatred of unnecessary detail.
 Further, if you need those decimal points you are doing something very special and probably should not be reading these pages.
-However, if you are really, really interested in decimal points (and lots of them) use our Acoustic Calculator.
+However, if you are really, really interested in decimal points (and lots of them) use our Acoustic Calculator (up to 5 decimal places by user selection).
 Finally, the table uses equal tempering with a base of A4 = 440Hz.
 Again, the calculator will let you change this base frequency.